Antolius/deployments-and-disasters/content/host/action_rules.md

     side:
         weight: 20
 ---
-[Actions]({{< ref "/play/actions" >}}) are an aspect of the session where player creativity comes into a forefront.
+[Actions]({{< ref "/play/actions" >}}) are an aspect of the session where player creativity comes into the forefront.
 It's up to players to come up with actions, and up to the disaster master to specify their difficulty and narrate successful or failed outcomes.
 Nudging players into taking the right actions might be a more subtle way for a DM to influence a session.
 <!--more-->

 ## Setting difficulty